alicht/heroku-deployment/passport2.md

 ### Password Encryption

 - When storing passwords in your database you **NEVER** want to store plain text passwords.
-- There are a variety of encryption methods available including SHA1, SHA2, and Blowfish. // Secure Hash Algorithm
+- There are a variety of encryption methods available including SHA1, SHA2, and Blowfish.

 ### Using `bcrypt`